WilliamPasquier/easyleague/easyleague.api/README.md

 python app.py <Riot token>
 ```

-You can obtain one from the [Riot Developer Portal] (https://developer.riotgames.com/).
+You can obtain one from the [Riot Developer Portal](https://developer.riotgames.com/).
 Keys are available for 24 hours.
 Make sure it's a working key.